vmware/network-event-broker/README.md

 ```bash
 EmitJSON=
 ```
 A boolean.
-When true, JSON format data is will be emitted via envorment variable `JSON=` Applies only for `systemd-networkd`.
+When true, JSON format data will be emitted via envorment variable `JSON=` Applies only for `systemd-networkd`.
 Defaults to true.

 ```json
 {